TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/04_lesson/lesson.md

 ### 3. Lab

-* Practice accessing and updating items in a list
+* Practice accessing and updating items in a list.
-* Implement program from last lab using lists
+* Implement program from last lab using lists.
-* Create a quiz program
+* Create a quiz program.

 ### 4. Debrief